Monteswar: Urbanisation

 87.00% of the population of Kalna subdivision live in the rural areas.
 Only 13.00% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Monteswar had a total population of 9,331, of which 4,731 (51%) were males and 4,600 (49%) were females.
 Population below 6 years was 923.
 The total number of literates in Monteswar was 6,759 (80.39% of the population over 6 years).

 Transport

 State Highway 15 running from Dainhat (in Purba Bardhaman district) to Gadiara (in Howrah district) passes through this block.

 A bridge is located between Maldanga and Monteswar across the Khari river.

 Education

 Dr. Gourmohan Roy College was established at Monteswar in 1986.
 It offers honours courses in Bengali, Sanskrit, English, history, geography, political science, philosophy and accountancy.

-IID (Imperial Institute of Design), recognized by the Ministry of Micro, Small and Medium Enterprises, government of India, is located in Monteswar.
+The Imperial Institute of Design (IID), recognized by the Ministry of Micro, Small and Medium Enterprises, government of India, is located in Monteswar.